artmg/lubuild/help/use/git-source-control.md

 to Fetch and Merge Fast-forward, bringing your fork's current branch into line with the same branch on the upstream repo.

+You can do the same from your local using the [CLI instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line)

+##### Old Notes

-Old Note: that you can keep your fork in sync via the GitHub web UI, by creating a Pull Request, Switching Bases, and Merging - see [https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/] for a very clear guide.
+: that you can keep your fork in sync via the GitHub web UI, by creating a Pull Request, Switching Bases, and Merging - see [https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/] for a very clear guide.
 However this is not a proper rebase, but a merge **commit**,